marie-geo/personal-website/content/contact/contact.md

   columns: '1'
 ---

-If you would like to know about me and my work, just send me a message.
-I will be happy to get in contact with you soon.
+If you would like to know more about me and my work, or wish to collaborate, just send me a message.
+I will get in contact with you soon.